 Estimating Your Damages

 The reality is that every car accident is different.
 Averages only tell one side of the story, and depending on the severity of your injuries, you may be entitled to far more than what most victims receive.
 A calculator, however, relies upon data you input to total up the bills you’ve accrued because of the accident.
-Though it is no replacement for legal advice from a lawyer familiar with your case, a car accident settlement calculator can help you understand the value of your claim.

 Taking Legal Action Against a Friend